Loki season 2: Cast and characters

+Directors Justin Benson and Aaron Moorhead and cinematographer Isaac Bauman have cameos in the season as John Anglin, Clarence Anglin, and a dirt bike enthusiast, respectively.

 Production

 Development

-Development on a second season of Loki had begun by November 2020.
+Loki star Tom Hiddleston and executive producer Kevin R. Wright began having conversations during production of the season one episode "Lamentis" regarding "how this world could build out" to "dive deeper into it".
+Development on a second season had begun by November 2020.
 In January 2021, the first season's head writer Michael Waldron signed an overall deal with Disney which included his involvement in the second season of Loki.
 Marvel Studios producer Nate Moore, who served as an executive producer on the series The Falcon and the Winter Soldier, believed Loki had "really irreverent and clever and cool" storylines that lent to the series having multiple seasons rather than being a one-off event.
-The second season was confirmed through a mid-credits scene in the first season finale, which was released in July 2021, and star Tom Hiddleston said "deep discussions" about the second season were already underway.
+The second season was confirmed through a mid-credits scene in the first-season finale, which was released in July 2021, and Hiddleston said "deep discussions" about the second season were already underway.
 First season director Kate Herron said she would not return for the second season as she had always planned to only be involved for one season, while Waldron said it "remain[ed] to be seen" if he would be involved.